dhanraajnp/dhanraajnp/README.md

 - 👋 Hi, I’m @dhanraajnp
-- 👀 I’m interested in Backend Software Development
+- 👀 I’m interested in Backend Software Development in Java
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on software projects
-- 📫 How to reach me on dpatil0153@sdsu.edu or dhanraajnpatil@gmail.com
+- 📫 Reach me on dpatil0153@sdsu.edu or dhanraajnpatil@gmail.com

 <!---
 dhanraajnp/dhanraajnp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.